Exploiting Contextual Structure to Generate Useful Auxiliary Tasks

 To help describe LPOPL, consider an example with the given set of tasks $\phi = \{ \lozenge(a \land \lozenge b), \lozenge(c \land \lozenge b)\}$.
 Progressing both tasks would result in extracting the subtask $\lozenge b$.
 LPOPL will then initialize three Q-value functions $Q_{\lozenge(a \land \lozenge b)}$, $ Q_{\lozenge(c \land \lozenge b)}$ and $Q_{\lozenge b}$.
 To run an episode, a task will be selected from $\phi$, say $ \lozenge(a \land \lozenge b)$, then actions will be selected epsilon greedy on $Q_{\lozenge(a \land \lozenge b)}$.
 Once the proposition \emph{a} becomes \emph{true} during the episode, the behavior policy becomes epsilon greedy on $Q_{\lozenge b}$, since progressing $\lozenge(a \land \lozenge b)$ with an assignment of True for the proposition \emph{a} transforms the LTL formula to $\lozenge b$.
 This leads to a desirable property of LPOPL: task specifications that share progressed LTL forms can share subtask policies.

 We borrow LPOPL's subtask extraction and Q-value function update strategies to accelerate off-policy learning of multiple tasks.
 However, our approach differs as we do not learn from a curriculum of tasks.
-We instead use a behavior policy conditioned on a \emph{single} given task and reapply experience and counterfactual reasoning on experiences from this task to simultaneously solve generated auxiliary tasks.
+We instead use a behavior policy conditioned on a \emph{single} given task and apply counterfactual reasoning on experiences from this task to simultaneously solve generated auxiliary tasks.